mlsmall/AI-Chatbot-Application-Powered-by-an-LLM/README.md

 - `gr.Chatbot()` allows us to save the chat history (between the user and the LLM) as well as display the dialogue in the application.
 - Define a function to take in a `gr.Chatbot()` object.
-  - Within the defined function, we append to the chat history a tuple (or a list) containing the user message and the LLM's response: `chat_history.append((message, bot_message))`.
+  - Within the defined function, we append to the chat history a tuple containing the user message and the LLM's response: `chat_history.append((message, bot_message))`.
 - Include the chatbot object in both the inputs and the outputs of the app.

 #### Format the prompt to save the chat history